Detectability of hierarchical communities in networks

 We study the problem of recovering a planted hierarchy of partitions in a network.
 The detectability of a single planted partition has previously been analysed in detail and a phase transition has been identified below which the partition cannot be detected.
 Here we show that, in the hierarchical setting, there exist additional phases in which the presence of multiple consistent partitions can either help or hinder detection.
 Accordingly, the detectability limit for non-hierarchical partitions typically provides insufficient information about the detectability of the complete hierarchical structure, as we highlight with several constructive examples.

-In the last decade, important theoretical advances have been made concerning community detection in networks.
+Community detection has been one of the core topics in the study of complex networks for the last two decades~\cite{Fortunato2010}.
+The foundational work of Girvan and Newman~\cite{girvan2002community} identified the presence of locally dense substructures within the globally sparse structure of many real-world networks.
+Furthermore, they found that nodes within these dense substructures, or \textit{communities}, tended to share certain properties.
+The continued interest in detecting communities in networks lies in the fact that decomposing a network into groups of similarly connected nodes often provides an insight into structure and function of a complex system~\cite{Fortunato2010}.

+Following the example of Newman and Girvan~\cite{Newman2004} most community detection algorithms aim at identifying groups of nodes that are more densely connected to each other than to the rest of the network.
+Different notions of community structure have since been introduced~\cite{Schaub2017} to address specific network systems, but still involve the core idea of a partition of a network into groups of nodes.
+Here we focus on a particular conceptualisation of community structure based on the so-called stochastic block model~\cite{holland1983stochastic}.
+The stochastic block model posits that nodes within the same community share the same set of probabilities to connect to nodes in other groups.
+This formulation of community structure in terms of a probabilistic generative model enables the precise theoretical study of community detection from a computational and statistical perspective.
+Many important theoretical advances have been made concerning community detection in networks based on this model~\cite{abbe2018community}.

 In their seminal work~\cite{decelle2011asymptotic}, Decelle et al.\ conjectured that a theoretical detectability limit exists, below which no efficient (i.e., polynomial time complexity) community detection algorithm can perform better than a random assignment.
-This limit has been formulated in terms of the planted partition model, a random graph model in which the nodes are split into $k$ non-empty communities.
+This limit has been formulated in terms of the planted partition model, a random graph model in which the nodes are split into $k$ equal-sized communities.
 Nodes in the same community are then connected with probability $p_{\rm in}$ and nodes in different communities are connected with probability $p_{\rm out}$.
-The (correctly ordered) adjacency matrix of the graph can thus be described by $k^2$ blocks, where the diagonal blocks can be described by $d_{\rm in}= np_{\rm in}/k$, the expected number of edges within the same community, and the off-diagonal blocks can be described by $d_{\rm out}= np_{\rm out}/k$, the expected number of edges between a pair of distinct communities (for simplicity we allow for self-loops).
+The (correctly ordered) adjacency matrix of the graph can thus be described by $k^2$ blocks, where the diagonal blocks can be described by $\delta_{\rm in}= np_{\rm in}/k$, the expected number of edges a node shares within the same community, and the off-diagonal blocks can be described by $\delta_{\rm out}= np_{\rm out}/k$, the expected number of edges between a node and other communities (for simplicity we allow for self-loops).
 For a network with $n$ nodes and $k$ groups of equal size, the condition for detectability can then be written as:

-where $\dav =d_{\rm in} + (k-1)d_{\rm out}$ is the expected degree of any node in the graph.
+where $\dav =\delta_{\rm in} + (k-1)\delta_{\rm out}$ is the expected degree of any node in the graph.
 The detectability limit is reached when Eq.~\eqref{eq:KS_threshold} holds with equality.